dbaseqp/blog/about.md

   <div>
     <p>
       I'm a person with many interests&#8212;security, esports, and music to name a few.
-This blog exists as a way for me to share my passions with others.
     </p>

     <p>
-      I represent my university at security competitions as the captain of the CCDC team and co-captain of the CPTC team.
+      Code monkey and *nix nerd for various security competitions I've won.
+Currently captain of the CCDC team and former co-captain of the CPTC team.
 I serve as the vice president of operations at
       <a href="https://www.calpolyswift.org/" target="_blank">Students With an Interest in the Future of Technology</a>
       where I try to spread my knowledge and experience to the community.